25 of the Most Famous Ancient Greek Statues and Sculptures

 Zeus and Ganymede is a terracotta group depicting Zeus taking young Ganymede to Mount Olympus.

-The two figures, Zeus and Ganymede, depict a well-known scene from Greek mythology, where Zeus, upon seeing Ganymede (From ancient Troy), overcome by his beauty, tricked him, stole him from his father and took him to Mount Olympus.
+The two figures, Zeus and Ganymede, depict a well-known scene from Greek mythology (this is the myth behind the Zodiac sign of Aquarius) where Zeus, upon seeing Ganymede (From Ancient Troy), is overcome by his beauty, stole him from his father and took him to Mount Olympus.

 10. The Riace Bronzes (The Riace Warriors)